fritzlabs/fritz-ai-android-sdk/README.md

 }
 ```

-Functions that previous made calls to the Fritz AI backend service now simple return null.
+Functions that previously made calls to the Fritz AI backend service now simply return null.